mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/layers.rst

 * :kbd:`Ctrl + G` will create a group layer.
 If multiple layers are selected, they are put into the group layer.
 * :kbd:`Ctrl + Shift + G` will quickly set-up a clipping group, with the selected layers added into the group, and a new layer added on top with alpha-inheritance turned on, ready for painting!
 * :kbd:`Ctrl + Alt + G` will ungroup layers inside a group.
-* :kbd:`Alt` + |mouseleft| on the thumbnail for isolated view of a layer.
+* :kbd:`Alt` + |mouseleft| for isolated view of a layer.
 This will maintain between layers till the same action is repeated again.
-* :kbd:`Shift` + |mouseleft| on the eye-icon for hiding all but the current layer.
 * :kbd:`Page Up` and :kbd:`Page Down` for switching between layers.
 * :kbd:`Ctrl + Page Up` and :kbd:`Ctrl + Page Down` will move the selected layers up and down.